• Welcome!

 Permissions

-There are 3 statutory permissions noted in the EYFS 2012 - assistants, medication administration and outings.
-Some childminders go a little permission form crazy because of fear of litigation if something goes wrong.
-I favour a middle ground and my permissions form asks parents to sign to give me permission to...
+There are 3 statutory permissions noted in the EYFS - assistants, medication administration and outings.
+Some childminders go a little permission form crazy because of fear of litigation if something goes wrong - this is not recommended.

 Welcome booklets